Conservation and the Genomics of Populations

 Description

-The workshop will be based on Conservation and the Genomics of Populations (3rd edition, Allendorf et al. 2022).
+The workshop will be based on Allendorf et al.'s Conservation and the Genomics of Populations (3rd edition, 2022).
 It will examine genetic and phenotypic variation in natural populations, the principles and mechanisms of evolutionary change, evolutionary response to anthropogenic change, and applications in conservation and management.
+A copy of the textbook is recommended for the workshop, but not required.

 Topics